Trump claims illegal immigrants cost him the popular vote

-Even as President Donald Trump starts reaching out to lawmakers and business and union leaders to sell his policies, he’s still making false claims about election fraud.
+Even as President Donald Trump starts reaching out to lawmakers and business leaders to sell his policies, he’s still making false claims about election fraud.

-During a bipartisan reception with lawmakers at the White House Monday evening, Trump claimed the reason he’d lost the popular vote to his Democratic rival was that 3 million to 5 million immigrants living in the U.S. illegally had voted.
+During a reception with lawmakers at the White House Monday evening, Trump claimed the reason he’d lost the popular vote to his Democratic rival was that 3 million to 5 million immigrants living in the U.S. illegally had voted.
 That’s according to a Democratic aide familiar with the exchange who spoke on condition of anonymity to discuss the private meeting.

+There is no evidence to support Trump’s claim.
+He made a similar statement on Twitter in late November that he had won the electoral college in a “landslide” and “won the popular vote if you deduct the millions of people who voted illegally.”
+Hillary Clinton won the popular vote by nearly 2.9 million votes despite losing the electoral college.

 Read also: My advice, Mr. President?
 Just keep tweeting